An article by Kim Rosenthal, MD.

 (1) ADHD symptoms don’t come and go.
 We all have moments of inattention, excessive energy, and poor decision-making, but for people with this disorder, the symptoms are severe and occur almost every day.
 Happy, sad, angry, rested, or not rested, the attention problems or hyperactivity/impulsivity are present.
 There might be some fluctuation in severity of symptoms, depending on the situation and person, but the problems don’t go away.

-(3) They cause problems with daily functioning.
-The symptoms of ADHD cause problems in day-to-day life.
-Unlike most people, where the occasional inattention and impulsivity doesn’t cause much of a ruckus, adults with this illness tend to struggle with failing relationships and difficulty at work or school.
+(3) The symptoms cause problems with daily functioning.
+ADHD causes problems in day-to-day life.
+Unlike in most people, where the occasional inattention and impulsivity don’t cause much of a ruckus, adults with ADHD tend to struggle with failing relationships and difficulty at work or school.

 It takes a lot of information-gathering and educated clinical judgment to determine what is what when it comes to mental health issues.

-Attention problems related to stress, anxiety, depression, mania, and psychosis tend to disappear when the stress/other symptoms return to normal.
+Attention problems related to stress, anxiety, depression, mania, and psychosis tend to disappear when the stress or problem or condition returns to normal.
 For example, if a person has problems concentrating because of depression, once the depression is treated, their concentration stabilizes too.
 This usually takes time.
 Mood improves first, concentration later.

-People who use drugs and alcohol experience the same effect, albeit more slowly.
-When they stop using or drinking, their brain eventually returns to baseline and, over time, concentration improves.
+People who use drugs and alcohol heavily experience concentration problems, while using and for some time after they quit.
+When they stop using or drinking, their brain eventually improves.
 This can take months to years.
+It’s unclear whether they can reach baseline.

 It is possible to have ADHD and another psychiatric disorder at the same time.
-In this case, most psychiatrists try to stabilize the non-ADHD disorder first.
+In this case, most psychiatrists try to stabilize the non-ADHD disorder first, depending on the situation.
 Usually both conditions need to be treated individually, so you must treat the most acute.

 Struggling with ADHD?